APTA-Technologies/logdiff/README.md

 ```
 Summary of logdiff run

-Number of correct traces: 	102
+Traces with unchanged behavior: 	102
-Number of differenct traces:	5
+Traces with changed behavior:	5

-Different behaviors for trace ids (numeric, identifier):
+Different behavior for trace ids (numeric, identifier):
 {(3, 73a343b0), (57, ea75d912), (71, 00113763), (79, 23091ac0), (101, 3298111a)}

 Average number of different events per trace: 1.6